apache/mesos/docs/modules.md

 The available hooks API is defined in mesos/hook.hpp and for each hook defines the insertion point and available context.
-An example of this context is the task information which is passed to masterLaunchTaskHook.
+An example of this context is the task information which is passed to `masterLaunchTaskHook`.

-Some hooks take in an object (e.g. TaskInfo) and return all or part of that object (e.g. task labels), so that the hook can modify or replace the contents in-flight.
+Some hooks take in an object (e.g. `TaskInfo`) and return all or part of that object (e.g. task labels), so that the hook can modify or replace the contents in-flight.
 These hooks are referred to as _decorators_.